-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND NINE MONTHS ENDED DECEMBER 31, 2014
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND TWELVE MONTHS ENDED MARCH 31, 2015

-This Management Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim consolidated financial statements of Greenland Resources Inc. (the "Corporation") for the three and nine months ended December 31, 2014 (the "quarter" or the "period") and the related notes.
-The Corporation's reporting currency is the Canadian dollar and all amounts in this MD&A are expressed in Canadian dollars.
+This Management Discussion and Analysis ("MD&A") is made as of July 27, 2015 and should be read in conjunction with the consolidated financial statements of Greenland Resources Inc. (the "Corporation") for the year ended March 31, 2015 (the "year" or the "period") and the related notes.
+The Corporation's reporting currency is the Canadian dollar and all amounts in this MD&A are expressed in Canadian dollars (\$ or CAD).
 The Corporation reports its financial position, results of operations and cash-flows in accordance with International Financial Reporting Standards ("IFRS").
-This MD&A is made as of February 26, 2015.